Wrongful Death Lawyers Fort Lauderdale

 Knowing Your Rights as a Surviving Family Member

 Sometimes fault in a wrongful death case is fairly clear-cut – for example, if a driver jumped the curb while texting and hit a pedestrian on the sidewalk, they could easily be sued for wrongful death.
 Other cases can get a bit more complicated, such as when a car’s defective air bags fail to deploy, or a patient’s prescription medication has unexpected side effects that result in death.
 In those types of cases, the car manufacturer or the hospital may be responsible for the death, but surviving family members might not know how to take on such big organizations.
 That’s where Lawlor, White & Murphey can help.

 The law firm of Lawlor, White & Murphey consists of a team of trial lawyers who have considerable experience with wrongful death cases.
 We know that this is a difficult time for you and your family, and we will handle your case with professionalism and compassion.
 We can help you determine if you have a case and who may be responsible for the death.
 We’re not afraid to go up against large organizations like a hospital or manufacturer – we know that your wellbeing is too important for us to just back down or take a low settlement.

 We can’t bring your loved one back, but we can make sure that the responsible party covers some of the financial and emotional losses caused by the death.
 Additionally, your claim may serve to spare another Fort Lauderdale family from what you are enduring right now.

-If you’re ready to discuss your case, fill out our case review form, email the Lawlor White & Murphey law firm at [email protected] or call Toll-Free at 855-347-5475, in South Florida at 954-525-2345.
-Because we know you’re going through enough already, we offer free initial consultations, and if you do hire us, you won’t pay us until we recover damages for you and your family.
+If you’re ready to discuss your case, fill out our online contact form.
+Because we know you’re going through enough already, we offer free initial consultations.
+If you do hire us, you won’t pay us until we recover damages for you and your family.